xwp/vip-site-template/readme.md

 - Project plugins and themes can be added as Composer dependencies or manualy to this repository under `plugins/your-plugin` and `themes/your-theme`.
 - Composer dependencies are placed under `plugins/vendor` since it has to be in the same location relative to the project root (which is not the case for `vip-config` which is mapped to the WP root directory on the server).
-- Composer autoloader `plugins/vendor/autoload.php` is included in `publicvip-config/vip-config.php`.
+- Composer autoloader `plugins/vendor/autoload.php` is included in `vip-config/vip-config.php`.

 ## Initial Setup

-Important: This section can be deleted once you've completed the initial setup from the VIP Go Site template.
+**Important:** This section can be deleted once you've completed the initial setup from the VIP Go Site template.

+### VIP Platform Configuration

+The following configuration must be requested from VIP Go to use this site repository:

+1. Deployments from `*-built` branches such as `master-built` and `develop-built`.
+2. Staging environment tracking the `develop-built` branch.

+### VIP Repository Setup

 1. Ensure that VIP has configured the site to deploy from the `*-built` branches.

-2. Create a fresh Git repository from this reference repository:
+2. Create a fresh local Git repository from this reference repository:

 		composer create-project xwp/vip-go-site --stability dev